cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

    :width: 600px

 In this screenshot, we see that the Stream has about three thousand events and all of them have been processed by both Flowlets.
-You can see how these metrics update in realtime, by repeating the injection of events into the Stream::
+You can watch these metrics update in realtime by repeating the injection of events into the Stream::

   $ bin/inject-data.sh